rdjennadi/data-channels/README.md

 variable.

 Here is a simple example of how the SSL functionality can be used.
-Let's spawn a fast-data-dev to act as the server:
+Let's spawn a data-channels to act as the server:

-    docker run --rm --net=host -e ENABLE_SSL=1 -e RUNTESTS=0 landoop/fast-data-dev
+    docker run --rm --net=host -e ENABLE_SSL=1 -e RUNTESTS=0 nimble/data-channels

-On a new console, run another instance of fast-data-dev only to get access to Kafka command line utilities and use TLS to connect to the broker of the former
+On a new console, run another instance of data-channels only to get access to Kafka command line utilities and use TLS to connect to the broker of the former
 container:

-    docker run --rm -it --net=host --entrypoint bash nimble/data-channels root@fast-data-dev / $ wget localhost:3030/certs/truststore.jks
+    docker run --rm -it --net=host --entrypoint bash nimble/data-channels root@data-channels / $ wget localhost:3030/certs/truststore.jks
-    root@fast-data-dev / $ wget localhost:3030/certs/client.jks
+    root@data-channels / $ wget localhost:3030/certs/client.jks
-    root@fast-data-dev / $ kafka-producer-perf-test --topic tls_test \
+    root@data-channels / $ kafka-producer-perf-test --topic tls_test \
       --throughput 100000 --record-size 1000 --num-records 2000 \
       --producer-props bootstrap.servers="localhost:9093" security.protocol=SSL \
       ssl.keystore.location=client.jks ssl.keystore.password=fastdata \